The History of Denial of

 (C) Kathleen Marden

-In this time frame, The information was difficult to acquire, so at great expenditure from my personal funds I visited physical archival collections at the American Philosophical Society and wrote my book "Fact, Fiction, and Flying Saucers" with the late nuclear physicist Stanton T. Friedman.
-The correspondence files contained interesting evidence of collusion by certain members of the intelligence community, and certain academic scientists and media collaborators, to misinform the American public.
-It was not paranoia!
-It was real!
+In this time frame, The information was difficult to acquire, so at great expenditure I visited physical archival collections at the American Philosophical Society and authored my book Fact, Fiction, and Flying Saucers with the late nuclear physicist Stanton T. Friedman.
+The correspondence files contained evidence of collusion by a few members of the intelligence community, academic scientists, and media collaborators to disseminate misinformation to the American public.
+This was accomplished through distortion, censorship of perceived taboo topics, peer ridicule, and threats.

 In 1966, the Air Force Science Advisory Board’s Ad Hoc Committee convened to review Project Blue Book, ostensibly in an effort to improve it.
 However, the government’s own documents, acquired through FOIA requests, reveal a clear intent to end the project.
-Project Blue Book had become little more that a public relations mouthpiece and was a thorn in the side of the Air Force.
-An official Top Secret channel was already collecting the most compelling cases of contact with highly advanced technology, so expending additional taxpayer dollars for public relations was of no significant purpose.
-The US Air Force devised a plan to end the program by claiming there is no evidence to support the belief that UFOs are of extraterrestrial origin.
-Furthermore, they do not pose a threat to national security.
+Project Blue Book had become little more that a public relations mouthpiece and was a thorn in the side of the Air Force who did not wish to devote more time or funding into what they considered a public relations disaster.
+Behind the scenes, a official Top Secret channel was already collecting the most compelling cases of highly advanced technology in US airspace.
+There is compelling evidence in the US Air Force files of a plan to end Project Blue Book.

 At the project’s inception in 1966, Robert J. Low, assistant dean of the graduate school, wrote to university officials Thurston Manning and E. James Archer, “In order to undertake such a project, one would have to approach it objectively.
 That is, one has to admit the possibility that such things as UFOs exist.
 It is not respectable to give serious consideration to such a possibility…The very act of admitting these possibilities just as possibilities puts us beyond the pale…Our study would be conducted almost exclusively by non-believers who, although they couldn’t possibly prove a negative result, could and probably would add an impressive body of evidence that there is no reality to the observations.
 The trick would be, I think, to describe the project so that, to the public, it would appear to be a totally objective study but, to the scientific community, would present the image of a group on non-believers trying their best to be objective but having an almost zero expectation of finding a saucer…One way to do this would be to stress investigation, not of the physical phenomena, but rather of the people who do the observing—the psychology and sociology of persons and groups who report seeing UFOs…I can’t imagine a paper coming out of the study that would be publishable in a prestigious physical science journal.
 I can quite easily imagine, however, that psychologists, sociologists and psychiatrists might well generate scholarly publications as a result of their investigations of saucer observers.”(1)